-A professor in the Department of Information Systems Decision Sciences, Marvin Karlins teaches the mass lecture Principles of Management class required of all business majors.
+A professor in the Department of Information Systems Decision Sciences, Marvin Karlins teaches the Principles of Management class required of all business majors.
 He has also taught behavior-oriented courses in psychology and management which emphasize personal growth and interpersonal effectiveness.
 Twice named Outstanding Teacher of the Year for the Muma College of Business, Karlins has also received USF's President's Award for Outstanding Achievement.

 Karlins holds a BA from the University of Minnesota (Phi Beta Kappa and Summa Cum Laude) and a PhD from Princeton University.
 He was an instructor at Princeton University and taught at the University of Pittsburgh, City College of CUNY, and Southern Illinois University.
 In addition, he has served as a special consultant for Singapore Airlines for 20 years, training employees at all levels in operations, customer service, teamwork, communication, and interpersonal effectiveness.